KasperskyEndpoint Security for Linux

 Load balance performance at kernel level

-Resources load balancing and optimized scanning technology – with the option to exclude trusted processes – enhances overall performance while reducing system requirements for protection.
+Load balancing of resources and optimized scanning technology – with the option to exclude trusted processes – enhances overall performance while reducing system requirements for protection.
 (System resources are reallocated when PC or server load is low or heavily loaded).
 Kaspersky Endpoint Security for Linux provides exceptional scanning performance with fanotify (kernel internal object) compatibility for on-access scanning.

 Security scanning can be performed in background mode while server software is being updated, helping to reduce server downtime.